 Here’s everything you need to know about the dental implant procedure so that you can feel confident talking to your dentist about this unique missing tooth solution.

 Curious about implant dentistry and what’s involved in the dental implant procedure?
 Getting dental implants is surprisingly easier than most people think.
 Their minimally invasive nature makes the treatment experience a comfortable process that can be completed with just a small amount of local anesthesia.
 That being said, more complex dental implant procedures may require extra steps like a bone graft to ensure a successful outcome.
+If you don't have adequate bone for the dental implant placement, a bone graft will greatly increase the cost of the procedure.
 Knowing what you need (from bone grafts to sinus lifts) can help you feel prepared for the initial consultation.

 As you might guess, dental implants need to be paired with restorations like crowns, bridges, or hybrid dentures to top them off.
 Each restoration is handcrafted for optimal aesthetics, usually out of porcelain or some type of ceramic.
 Together, they work to restore your smile and erase the signs of missing teeth.

 Dental implants are the only type of replacement teeth that’s non-invasive to surrounding teeth and helps strengthen your bone.
 Their design makes it possible to preserve natural tooth spacing, strengthen your jaws, maintain your normal diet, talk like normal, and smile with confidence.